leto/freeyourself/README.md

 It will take about 10 minutes for it to show up the first time, but after that the website will be updated within a few seconds after each push.

+This is obviously geared towards FLOSS developers that are comfortable with these kinds of things.
+A simpler way to setup Free Your Self is in the works.
+If you have ideas, let us know!

 # How To Use Free Your Self

 Basically, just tell people about it!
 But here are some ideas to get your creative juices
 flowing:

 * Add a link to the documentation of your project
+* Add a link to your email signature
+* Write a blog post about why you are so awesome why people should donate to you
 * Occasionally send an update to your favorite microblogging service describing how people can send you donations
 * Create a QR code which is a link to your donation page.
 Then you can print it out, make